 - A clean, stable power supply is strongly recommended.
 Interference, especially oscillation can severely restrain range and conformity. - Variations in voltage level should be avoided. - A dedicated LDO should be used to power the module and placed close to the VCC pad. - Blocking capacitors (e.g. WCAP-CGSP product family) and a ferrite bead (e.g. WE-CBF product family) in the power supply line can be included to filter and smoothen the supply voltage when necessary.
-These devices should be placed as close as possible to the VCC pad.
+These components should be placed as close as possible to the VCC pad of the radio module.